A hierarchical loss and its problems when classifying non-hierarchically: Methods

-To facilitate optimization via gradient-based methods (such as the stochastic gradient descent used by~\cite{joulin-grave-bojanowski-mikolov}), we now detail how to compute the gradient of the hierarchical win with respect to the input distribution: Relaxing the constraint that the distribution over the leaves be a probability distribution, that is, that the ``probabilities'' of the leaves be nonnegative and sum to 1, the algorithms specified above yield a value for the win as a function of any distribution over the leaves.
+To facilitate optimization via gradient-based methods, we now detail how to compute the gradient of the hierarchical win with respect to the input distribution: Relaxing the constraint that the distribution over the leaves be a probability distribution, that is, that the ``probabilities'' of the leaves be nonnegative and sum to 1, the algorithms specified in the preceding two subsections yield a value for the win as a function of any distribution over the leaves.
 Without the constraint that the distribution over the leaves be a probability distribution, the win is actually a linear function of the distribution, that is, the win is the dot product between the input distribution and another vector (where this other vector depends on which leaf corresponds to the correct classification); the gradient of the win with respect to the input is therefore just the vector in the dot product.
-An entry of this gradient vector, say the $j$th entry, is equal to the win for the distribution over the leaves that consists of all zeros except for one value of one on the $j$th leaf; this win is clearly equal to the sum of the series $1/2 + 1/2^2 + 1/2^3 + 1/2^4 + \dots$, truncated to the number of terms equal to the number of nodes for which the path from the root to the correct leaf and the path from the root to the $j$th leaf coincide (or not truncated at all if the $j$th leaf happens to be the same as the leaf for a correct classification).
+An entry of this gradient vector, say the $j$th entry, is equal to the win for the distribution over the leaves that consists of all zeros except for one value of one on the $j$th leaf; this win is equal to the sum of the series $1/2 + 1/2^2 + 1/2^3 + 1/2^4 + \dots$, truncated to the number of terms equal to the number of nodes for which the path from the root to the correct leaf and the path from the root to the $j$th leaf coincide (or not truncated at all if the $j$th leaf happens to be the same as the leaf for a correct classification).